 NM End-of-Life Options Act for Individuals and Families

-You can learn more about accessing the law and find out about other end-of-life choices on our national partner – Compassion & Choices – New Mexico webpage.
-You will find tools, resources and information specific to the New Mexico law and that cover a wide range of topics designed to empower and support you in determining your end of life options.
+You can also learn more about accessing the law and find out about other end-of-life choices on our national partner – Compassion & Choices – New Mexico webpage.
+You can find tools, resources and information specific to the New Mexico law and that cover a wide range of topics designed to empower and support you in determining your end of life options.

 - A qualified individual must sign a witnessed request form that is explicit about understanding and requesting medical aid in dying.